Ho, Ho, Ho! Are you ready to hear that familiar sound?

 If you like the traditional red plaid feel around Christmas, and your theme being snow, then you definitely need to check out this wreath.Check out this Christmas wreath

 Do you have a thing for sparkly tinsel or garland (whichever you call it) around the holidays?
 I know a lot of people do!

 If you are one of them, then you’ll love this tutorial where you can make a glitter glam wreath.Check out this Christmas wreath

 19. DIY Ornament Wreath

-Ornament wreaths are actually quite popular in most major retail stores.
-The only problem is they are at least $20 on the low side of things.
+Ornament wreaths are quite popular in most major retail stores.
+The only problem is they are pricey even on the low side of things.

 21. Grapevine Wreath Snowman